awsdocs/aws-direct-connect-user-guide/doc_source/routing-and-bgp.md

 ## Private virtual interface and transit virtual interface routing policies<a name="private-routing-policies"></a>

-The following routing rules apply to traffic on private virtual interfaces and transit virtual interfaces:
+The following outbound routing rules apply to traffic on private virtual interfaces and transit virtual interfaces:
 + AWS evaluates the longest prefix match first
-+ When you have multiple virtual interfaces in a Region, you can set the AS\_PATH attribute to prioritize which interface AWS uses to route traffic\.
-However, AS\_PATH prepending doesn’t work when the Direct Connect connections are in different AWS Regions than the VPC\.
++ When you have multiple virtual interfaces in the same associated Region, you can set the AS\_PATH attribute to prioritize which interface AWS uses to route traffic\.
+However, AS\_PATH prepending doesn’t work when the Direct Connect connections are in different associated AWS Regions than the VPC\.
 For more information, see [How do I set an Active/Passive Direct Connect connection to AWS?](https://aws.amazon.com/premiumsupport/knowledge-center/active-passive-direct-connect/)\.

 ### Private virtual interface and transit virtual interface BGP communities<a name="bgp-communities-private-transit"></a>